How to Run an Internet Speed Test Using Command Prompt (CMD)

 What is jitter? →Percentage of data packets that fail to reach their destination.
 Even 0.5% degrades VoIP and online gaming severely.

-Packet loss test →Ping measured while the connection is under full load — simulates how your network behaves in real-world conditions.
+Packet loss test →Ping measured while the connection is under full load - Simulates how your network behaves in real-world conditions.

-Our methodology →Rolling 7-day medians.
+Rolling 7-day medians.
 Updated daily.

 | # | Country | Download | Upload | Ping |